-Feughside is surrounded by the stunning scenery of Royal Deeside and proves an excellent base for either active or lazy, relaxing holidays.
+Feughside is surrounded by the stunning scenery of Royal Deeside and proves an excellent base for either active or relaxing holidays.
 The distinctive hill of Clachnaben dominates the skyline to the south.

 Many lovely walks are on the doorstep – including the marked forestry trails at the Shooting Greens.
 A small trout loch, the rivers Dee and Feugh are a delight for the fishermen.
 Golfers of all standards will find several fine courses nearby.
 Mountain biking, horse riding and a variety of water sports are also available.